OpenSourceMolecularModeling/OpenSourceMolecularModeling.github.io/index.md

 AutoDock is an automated docking program that uses a physics-based semiempirical scoring function mapped to atom type grids to evaluate poses and a genetic algorithm to explore the conformational space.
 It includes the ability to incorporate sidechain flexibility and covalent docking.

+AutoDock GPU is port of AutoDock Vina to take advantage of graphical processing units.

 AutoDock Vina is an entirely separate code base and approach from Autodock that was developed with a focus on runtime performance and ease of system setup.
 It uses a fully empirical scoring function and an iterated local search global optimizer to produce docked poses.
 It includes support for multi-threading and flexible sidechains.

+CABSdock is a standalone desktop application for docking of proteins to peptides which allows for large scale conformational changes.

 Clusterizer-DockAccessor are tools for accessing the quality of docking protocols.
 It interfaces with a number of open source and free tools.